collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 # Notifications

-- [ ] Find the Notifications Overview Page :boom:
+- [ ] Find the Notifications Overview Page
 - [ ] Decide which notifications to receive, whether by browser or email, and which email to receive at

 * [Emails (need to be logged in)](https://github.com/settings/emails)